-A healthcare management concentration focuses on a defined area within healthcare.
-It typically builds on the program core and adds courses that deepen subject knowledge and applied skills.
+A healthcare management concentration focuses on leading teams, managing operations, and improving performance across healthcare organizations.
+It typically builds on the program core and adds courses in leadership, project management, and organizational behavior.

 Quick Answers